MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/multiple-modes.md

 ---
 title: Use guest authentication with multiple authentication modes enabled
-description: The example in this topic illustrates how to seamlessly display an embedded dossier using Guest authentication when multiple authentication modes are enabled.
+description: The example in this topic illustrates how to seamlessly display an embedded dashboard using Guest authentication when multiple authentication modes are enabled.
 ---

-The example in this topic illustrates how to seamlessly display an embedded dossier using Guest authentication when multiple authentication modes are enabled.
+The example in this topic illustrates how to seamlessly display an embedded dashboard using Guest authentication when multiple authentication modes are enabled.

 ## Set up Library Server